 BUYERS GUIDE - WAGONS MEDIUM

 Jeep gave the Grand Cherokee a facelift and equipment upgrades for 2014.
-Highlights were a new eight-speed automatic transmission, more grunt and flexibility for the three-litre V6 turbo-diesel, and xenon headlights across the range.
-A Trailhawk version arrived in mid-2017; a supercharged 6.2L V8 in late 2017 and a Summit model in late-2019.
+A Trailhawk version arrived in mid-2017; supercharged 6.2L V8s in late 2017 and 2020 and a Summit model in late 2019.
+The three-row seating version was released in the USA in 2021 and is due in Oz in mid-2022.

 The interior of the post-2014 Grand Cherokee featured a revised centre stack, with a new Uconnect 8.4-inch media hub touch-screen display.
 The new steering wheel design incorporated controls for managing radio, cruise control, telephone and voice commands.
 All Grand Cherokee models were fitted with paddle